Socratic method: Scholarly debate

+Modern applications

 Socratic seminar

 A Socratic seminar (also known as a Socratic circle) is a pedagogical approach based on the Socratic method and uses a dialogic approach to understand information in a text.
 Its systematic procedure is used to examine a text through questions and answers founded on the beliefs that all new knowledge is connected to prior knowledge, that all thinking comes from asking questions, and that asking one question should lead to asking further questions.
 A Socratic seminar is not a debate.
 The goal of this activity is to have participants work together to construct meaning and arrive at an answer, not for one student or one group to "win the argument".

 This approach is based on the belief that participants seek and gain deeper understanding of concepts in the text through thoughtful dialogue rather than memorizing information that has been provided for them.
 While Socratic seminars can differ in structure, and even in name, they typically involve a passage of text that students must read beforehand and facilitate dialogue.
 Sometimes, a facilitator will structure two concentric circles of students: an outer circle and an inner circle.
 The inner circle focuses on exploring and analysing the text through the act of questioning and answering.
 During this phase, the outer circle remains silent.
 Students in the outer circle are much like scientific observers watching and listening to the conversation of the inner circle.
 When the text has been fully discussed and the inner circle is finished talking, the outer circle provides feedback on the dialogue that took place.
 This process alternates with the inner circle students going to the outer circle for the next meeting and vice versa.
 The length of this process varies depending on the text used for the discussion.
 The teacher may decide to alternate groups within one meeting, or they may alternate at each separate meeting.

 The most significant difference between this activity and most typical classroom activities involves the role of the teacher.
 In Socratic seminar, the students lead the discussion and questioning.
 The teacher's role is to ensure the discussion advances regardless of the particular direction the discussion takes.